Day 14: Ballenas y Piedra

 Back at the dock, stepping from boat to land, I felt unsteady.

-Not physically.
 Physically, I was fine.
 But something about spending hours on water had changed my relationship with solid ground.
-The architectural structures of human settlement: buildings, walls, boundaries that water does not have.
+The architectural structures of human settlement: buildings, walls, boundaries water lacks.

 Afternoon Seista

 That evening, I lay in a hammock and thought about the day.
 About whales’ breathing.
 About volcanic stone, teaching me that fire can be cooled.
 About sea lions playing.
-About my body’s response to all of it: tears I did not plan, joy I did not expect, steadiness that came not from controlling anything but from witnessing things I could not control continuing to exist in their full complexity.
+About my body’s response to all of it: unplanned tears, unexpected joy, a steadiness that came from witnessing things beyond my control continuing to exist in their full complexity.

-Nash (2004) writes that scholarly personal narrative requires staying with experience long enough to understand what it means, not rushing to conclusions but allowing meaning to emerge through sustained reflection.
+Nash (2004) writes that scholarly personal narrative requires staying with experience long enough to understand what it means, resisting the rush to conclusions and allowing meaning to emerge through sustained reflection.
 This is the work of meaning-making, as Park (2010) describes the process by which individuals integrate difficult experiences into their life narratives, restoring a sense of coherence and purpose.
-Meaning-making is not about finding silver linings or forcing positive interpretations.
+Meaning-making bypasses silver linings and forced positive interpretations.
 It is about the harder work of acknowledging what happened, sitting with its difficulty, and gradually discovering how it connects to the larger story of who you are and what matters to you.

 I am doing that now.
-Not claiming to understand what today meant, but acknowledging that it meant something.
+Making no claim to understand what today meant, only acknowledging that it did.
 That seeing whales changed something in me I cannot yet name.
 That touching volcanic stone mattered.
 That witnessing sea lions mattered.
-That my body knows things my mind has not yet found language for.
+That my body knows things my mind has yet to find language for.

 Sea Lions